 As lockdowns around the world are gradually eased and workplaces start to re-open, we speak to Peakon Chief People Officer Rick Kershaw about how organisations should approach this next, crucial phase of the COVID-19 pandemic.

 There’s a huge amount to consider.
 Firstly, be aware that the official guidance differs from location to location, and is also changing at different speeds.
-This is important if, like ours, your organization has geographically spread office locations.
+This is important if, like ours, your organisation has geographically spread office locations.
 Then it’s about figuring out how to return to each individual workspace while properly protecting the health, safety and wellbeing of your employees.
 That’s the number one priority.

 Considerations will include:

 - Does the employee feel ready and able to return in any agreed capacity?

 - Can employees safely travel to the workplace?

 - How will they move around the workspace, especially if a shared location?

 - How will social distancing measures or other restrictions impact the buildings’ capacity?
 Will teams need to return on a phased or rotational basis?